LibreTexts/ngshare/docs/user_guide/extra.rst

 ------------
 ``GET /api/``

-A welcome page for the API, containing some sample uses of the API
+A welcome page for the API, containing some sample uses of the API.

 If you are an admin user or ngshare / vngshare is running in debug mode, you can see "Debug actions" (explained below).